sopra-fs24-group-08/sopra-fs24-group-08-client/README.md

 ## Launch & Deployment
  - npm run dev

 >This command runs the app in the development mode.
 >Open (http://localhost:3000) to view it in the browser.

-  >The page will reload if you make edits and save them.

 - npm run build

 >This command builds the app for production to the build folder.